channel open v4.1.0 AI agent harnesses tested end-to-end

 }

-Without the Claude Code channel, harnesses run in polling mode: the agent calls bridge_receive_messages at natural breakpoints to drain the inbox.
+Without a verified push channel, MCP-only harnesses are tools-only by default; bridge_receive_messages is a manual Claude Code-target inbox fallback, not proof of full Codex/Gemini/Aider delivery.
 Companion instruction files ship in the repo: AGENTS.md (Codex), GEMINI.md (Gemini), INSTRUCTIONS.md (generic), and an openclaw-channel/ native channel plugin for OpenClaw push delivery.

 04 / Pair two machines